Internet in New Zealand: Retail services

-As of 2018, there are 829,000 DSL connections (down from 1.3 million in 2015), 44% of the broadband total, and 598,000 (up from 105,000) fibre connections, 32% of the total.
+As at 2018, there were 829,000 DSL connections (down from 1.3 million in 2015), 44% of the broadband total, and 598,000 (up from 105,000) fibre connections, 32% of the total.
 There are also 441,000 (down from 485,000) cellular, satellite, cable and fixed wireless connections comprising 24% of the total.

 DSL

 Most of the telephone infrastructure is owned by Chorus.
 Chorus provides ADSL (up to 8/1 Mbit/s), ADSL2+ (up to 24/1 Mbit/s) and VDSL2 (up to 100/50 Mbit/s or 70/30 Mbit/s) services over the copper phone network.

 Most connections are at full line speed, and although monthly data transfer caps used to be common, most plans are now unlimited.
 As DSL is sensitive to distance, the closer the customer is to the equipment, the faster the connections.
 Chorus has implemented a fibre-to-the-node (also known as "cabinetisation") project to bring the equipment closer to the user, so 91% of the population is able to access a DSL connection of 10 Mbit/s or more.
 As of January 2014, 97.3% of phone lines are capable of accessing ADSL and 62.4% are capable of VDSL2.

-As of February 2020 Chorus' DSL footprint has shrunk considerably, due to migration to new FTTH networks operated by Chorus and other providers.
+As of February 2020 Chorus' DSL footprint has shrunk considerably, due to migration to FTTH networks operated by Chorus and other providers.
 DSL connections are down to 600,000 (from a peak of over 1.2 million in 2014).

-Chorus cannot sell services directly to customers, instead, they wholesale services to internet retailers at regulated prices.
+Chorus does not sell services directly to customers, instead, they wholesale services to internet retailers at regulated prices.
 In addition to ISPs being able to use Chorus' infrastructure, the copper loop is unbundled, so operators like One NZ, Compass and CallPlus (Slingshot/Orcon) can install their own equipment at telephone exchanges and rent just the copper line from Chorus.
 As of December 2013, 131,000 (8%) lines are unbundled.

 Fibre

 Fibre to the home was rolled out to urban areas of the country via the Ultra-Fast Broadband scheme, starting in 2014, and ending in December 2022.

 The network was constructed using Gigabit-capable Passive Optical Networks (GPON) technology, which is reliable, comparatively low-cost and has been used in projects such as Google Fiber.

-The project was completed in December 2022, bringing high-speed fibre broadband to 412 towns and cities, with an uptake level of 73%.
+The UFB project was completed in December 2022, bringing high-speed fibre broadband to 412 towns and cities, with an uptake level of 73%.

 Residential plans were between 30/10 Mbit/s and 8000/8000 Mbit/s, with 8000 Mbit/s (8 gigabit) services made available to approximately 150,000 premises in Auckland and Wellington.
 As of July 2021, there are 92 retailers of UFB services.

 P2P fibre is available in business areas of the cities from several companies, including Chorus, One NZ, CityLink and Vector.